DiagSet: a dataset for prostate cancer histopathological image classification: Methods

-\section{Dataset}
+\subsection{Dataset}

+\textbf{Data acquisition.} We created a fully anonymized dataset of WSI scans that contained no patient data.
+The dataset was constructed based on the already scanned material, gathered during standard laboratory diagnosis, which was anonymized and later annotated by a group of histopathologists.
+No medical experiments were done to gather the data.
+Because of the above, the data gathering process required no institutional approval or informed consent according to national regulations in Poland, specifically the \textit{Patients' Rrights and Patient Ombudsman Act} from 6th November 2008, and was carried out in accordance with relevant guidelines and regulations.

-For preparation of the dataset randomly selected microscopic specimens of biopsy specimens, i.e. sections from prostate tumors of patients diagnosed with adenocarcinoma of the prostate, were subjected to research and experiments.
+For preparation of dataset randomly selected microscopic specimens of biopsy specimens, i.e., sections from prostate tumors diagnosed with adenocarcinoma of the prostate, were subjected to research and experiments.
 Microscopic slides were made in the classical formalin-paraffin technique in the histopathology laboratory.
-Prostate biopsies, after fixation in 10\% formalin (10\% buffered formalin, 4\% formaldehyde content, manufacturer: ALPINUS CHEMIA Ska z o.o.), were embedded in paraffin blocks.
-Subsequently, in the course of cutting (MICROM HM355S microtome) preparations with a thickness of 5-7 micrometers were obtained, which were stained with hematoxylin and eosin (H\&E).
+Prostate biopsies, after fixation in 10\% formalin (10\% buffered formalin, 4\% formaldehyde content, manufacturer: Alpinus Chemia), were embedded in paraffin blocks.
+Subsequently, in the course of cutting (MICROM HM355S microtome), preparations with a thickness of 5-7 micrometers were obtained, which were stained with hematoxylin and eosin (H\&E).
 The diagnostic assessment was performed by doctors pathomorphologists employed at Diagnostyka Consilio.
-According to the current procedure, each preparation was assessed independently by two pathologists.

-The basis for the analysis was the binding classification Gleason system \citep{Gleason1966}.
-The classic Gleason system includes five grades (scale from 1 to 5), where the subsequent grades indicate the higher malignancy of the assessed cancer zone.
-The assessment result (diagnosis) of the test is reported by the pathologist as the sum of the points (Gleason score; GS) allocated to the most diverse zones within the cancer area in the tissue/specimen tested.
-First, the score for the dominant feature in the examined tissue is given, and then the score for the second largest feature.
-The final score / diagnosis is given as the sum of the points (on a scale of 1 to 5), which means that the assigned Gleason score can have a score of 2 (1 + 1) up to 10 (5 + 5).

-On this basis, a simple cancer grading system in the peraparate was defined: Gleason sum 2-4 - low grade I tumor malignancy / aggression, Gleason sum 5-7 - moderate II degree of tumor aggression, Gleason sum 8-10 - very high III degree of tumor aggression.

-In 2014, new guidelines were published, developed within the international organization ISUP \citep{Epstein2016}.
-ISUP grade group - introduced five mischief groups that combine different grades of Glaeason score according to the scheme: group 1 according to ISUP is Gleason score 3 + 3 = 6 group 2 is 3 + 4 = 7 group 3 is 4 + 3 = 7 group 4 are all GS combinations giving a score of 8 group 5 are all GS combinations giving a score of 9.
-ISUP groups omit Gleason Grades 1 and 2.

-In our research the following assumptions were undertaken: \begin{itemize} \item Three pathologists evaluating scans. \item Scans of original and archival microscopic slides. \item Unknown primary diagnosis. \item Assessment consisted in outlining the fields on a computer scan according to the following encoding (labels): \begin{itemize} \item R1, R2, R3, R4, R5 - Gleason adenocarcinoma fields,